What Would Prove Bigfoot Exists? Tracks, DNA, and the Evidence

 To skeptics, it’s a lab saying: nothing conclusive here.

 Until a DNA sample is collected, documented, sealed, and peer-reviewed under strict scientific standards, genetics will continue to be a battlefield instead of a breakthrough.
-(Internal Link Placeholder: Bigfoot Field Guide)
+That unresolved threshold sits at the center of the broader scientific debate surrounding the species question.

 Hair, Scat, and Trail Cam Failures